 Once you have your calendar set, use scheduling tools such as Hootsuite and Later to organise posting in advance rather than updating every day.
 This allows you time to spend on crafting the tone and format of your posts, rather than writing them sporadically whenever you have time.

 Your social media marketing strategy should allow for regular adjustments as you test content and monitor performance of campaigns.
 Key performance indicators may need to be updated or posts may need to be changed in the social media content calendar.
 As you start to implement your social media strategy and track your results, you may find that some campaigns don’t work as well as you’d anticipated, while others are working even better than expected.

 In addition to using the insights and analytical tools available within each social media platform, you should use UTM parameters through Google Analytics to track visitors as they move through your website, so you can see exactly which social posts drive the most traffic to your website and online conversions.
 Constant testing allows you to understand what works and what doesn’t, so you can refine your strategy in real time.
 It is important to embrace testing as things change fast on social media as new networks emerge and others go through significant demographic shifts.

-Contact our Digital Marketing Manager Jonathan if you would like any further tips and advice on how to develop a social media marketing strategy for your business.
+If you would like any further tips and advice on how to develop a social media marketing strategy for your business, feel free to get in touch with us.
 We would be happy to meet for a coffee and help you get the very most from you digital marketing efforts.